ritik02/Cancer-Cell-Segmentation/README.md

 at horizontal and vertical cross-sections.

-For getting access to the images - ping me on ritikxman@gmail.com The code is written in Python and OpenCV has been used .
+For getting access to the images - ping me on ritikxman@gmail.com The code is written in Python (OpenCV) .

 Image Processing Algorithm -
 1) Pre-Processing - Noise Removal , Opening .